-Relaxation amenities and privacy at the Polaris Lounge San Francisco
+Relaxation amenities and privacy at the United Polaris Lounge San Francisco

 United envisions the Polaris Lounge as a private haven away from the noise and stress of the airport.
 The airline has dedicated the entire lower level of the lounge to relaxation amenities, with a focus on privacy.
 The offering is impressive, though it remains to be seen how the services cope at peak times.

 Eight spacious and exquisitely designed shower suites await Polaris customers.
 Reminiscent of a five-star hotel, the rooms are appointed with a heavenly memory foam bath mat, over-sized Saks Fifth Avenue-branded towels, a pair of slippers, and Cowshed Spa bath products in wall-mounted dispensers.
 Convenient power outlets allows guests to top off their devices, and essentials such as combs, toothbrushes, toothpaste, shower caps, and shaving kits are available upon request.